 OER are teaching, learning, and research materials that reside in the public domain or have been released under an intellectual property license that permits sharing, accessing, repurposing, and collaborating with others.
 OER may include everything from a single video or lesson plan to a complete course or curriculum.
 These materials are exceedingly present in digital form, making them appropriate for any teaching situation, from the in-person classroom to a fully online learning environment.

 The obvious beneficiaries of OER are students and instructors.
 A recent commissioned study by Achieving the Dream, a national leader in championing evidence-based institutional improvement, found that traditional textbooks create a financial barrier for students.
 Nationally, 53% of students said they had not purchased required materials for a course at least once and the most common reason was cost.
 Textbooks can account for up to 80% of the academic costs for Pell or other grant recipients, significantly impacting low-income students.
 Evidence also suggests that students who took OER-supported courses have benefited from acquiring more course credits over time, supporting the argument that OER has a positive impact on retention and completion.

+Nicolet College, which was an early adopter of open educational resources by launching the program in 2018, has seen over 8,100 students benefit from the program and has saved students over 1 million dollars.

-WSG requests an investment of $160,000 over the next biennium to provide grants to each technical college to create OER that can be utilized across the Wisconsin Technical College System (WTCS).
+WSG requests an investment of $1million over the next biennium to provide grants to each technical college to create OER that can be utilized across the Wisconsin Technical College System (WTCS).
 This will reduce the cost of textbooks and support student success.
 While each OER course takes approximately 180 hours to develop at a cost of about $12,600, this effort results in an average student savings of at least $65 per student, per OER course.
 Using this analysis, the state would recoup its investment at approximately 2,500 students using OER (2,500 students is about 1.3% of all students enrolled in a program).
 There will also be lasting returns as instructors use the materials in subsequent classes and as the OER are shared across colleges in the WTCS.